Reenukamore/COVID-19-Clinical-Trials-Exploratory-Data-Analysis-Insights/README.md

-# COVID-19-Clinical-Trials-Exploratory-Data-Analysis-Insights
+# COVID-19-Clinical-Trials-Exploratory-Data-Analysis
-Analysis of 5,700+ COVID-19 clinical trials using Excel, Power BI, and SQL (Oracle) to uncover trends in trial status, phases, demographics, and global distribution through interactive dashboards.
-COVID-19 Clinical Trials Analysis
-COVID-19 clinical trials dashboard and SQL analysis project using Oracle Database.
-Features data cleaning, 10 key queries, 3 PL/SQL scripts, and Power BI visualization.

-#Project Overview
-Analyzed COVID-19 clinical trials dataset covering study status, phases, conditions, enrollment, sponsors, and trends.
-Built interactive dashboard showing distributions and maps.
-Used Oracle SQL for queries and PL/SQL for advanced processing.
+This project focuses on performing Exploratory Data Analysis (EDA) on COVID-19 clinical trials data to uncover meaningful insights and trends.
+The analysis aims to understand various aspects such as trial phases, locations, sponsors, and status distribution, helping to interpret the global response to the pandemic through data.

+To achieve this, a combination of tools and technologies was used, including Excel for initial data cleaning and preprocessing, SQL and PL/SQL for efficient data querying and manipulation, Oracle Database for structured data storage, and Power BI for creating interactive dashboards and visualizations.
+The project demonstrates strong data handling, querying, and visualization skills while providing valuable insights into clinical research patterns during COVID-19.

 #Tech Stack
 Database: Oracle SQL